-Dennis Loria, Greenwood Energy’s Senior Vice President of Project Development, recently addressed Members of Congress and staff from the U.S. Senate and House of Representatives at a panel on clean energy at the 18th annual Congressional Renewable Energy and Energy Efficiency Expo + Forum.
+Dennis Loria, Senior Vice President at Greenwood Energy, now Greenwood Sustainable Infrastructure (GSI), recently addressed Members of Congress and staff from the U.S. Senate and House of Representatives at a panel on clean energy at the 18th annual Congressional Renewable Energy and Energy Efficiency Expo + Forum.

 Dennis encouraged federal policymakers to focus on three policies to help America’s clean energy industry continue its record growth: